FLaTNNBio/SNN_for_Enhanced_Cancer_Type_Detection/README.md

 More specifically, the <code>cesc_tcga</code> dataset containing data on normal patients was used.

 Link to the normals dataset used: <a href="https://github.com/cBioPortal/datahub/tree/master/public/cesc_tcga">LINK</a><br>
-Files related to the normals dataset should be placed within a folder called Normals
+Files related to the normals dataset should be placed within a folder called <b>Normals</b>

 ## Pre-Processing normals